mturilin/bount/README.md

 * PostgreSQL 8 or 9
 * Django 1.3.1 (should work fine with 1.4 as well)

-Bount makes all project deployment to be as easy as writing 5-10 lines of code once, and using simple command to perform 80% of project.
+Bount makes all project deployment to be as easy as writing 5-10 lines of code once, and using simple commands to perform most of the usual project deployment routine.

 Here's an example of project configuration: